-Subsequently, the US Geological Survey states that by July of 1998, prices “had fallen to their lowest level since the Great Depression,” while an earlier production boom in the 1980s led prices to fall on the back of resulting oversupply.
+Subsequently, in July 1998 prices “had fallen to their lowest level since the Great Depression,” while an earlier production boom in the 1980s led prices to fall on the back of resulting oversupply.

 Global demand for copper is currently dominated by China, and those following the resource market will no doubt remember a large spike in Chinese demand that sent prices for copper and other commodities soaring in recent years.
-China is still a strong copper demand driver, with the most recent data showing that it was the largest consumer of refined copper at 12.5 million tonnes (MT) in 2018.
+China is still a strong copper demand driver, with the most recent data showing that it was the largest consumer of refined copper at 11.98 million tonnes in 2020.

-Of course, US tariffs on China have impacted the Asian nation’s copper demand, and it’s tough to say what’s going to happen moving forward.
-The escalation of the trade war between the two countries has dampened prices for metals like copper, and analysts have noted that the country’s infrastructure and property sectors, both of which require large amounts of copper and other commodities, “are also showing signs of weakness.”
+US tariffs on China have impacted the Asian nation’s copper demand, and it’s tough to say what’s going to happen moving forward.
+The trade war between the two countries has dampened prices for metals like copper, and analysts have noted that the country’s infrastructure and property sectors, both of which require large amounts of copper and other commodities, are also showing signs of weakness.